freerobby/pitmon/README.md

 Dependencies
 ============

-I develop and deploy pitmon on Debian Linux (Wheezy).
+I develop and deploy pitmon on Debian Linux.
 It should work on other Debian-derived Linux distributions without any problem.

 Since Python is portable, this should work on other O/S as well - pull